Current Students and Graduates

 Convocation Ceremonies Dates

-Students who expect to complete their studies (including placement) between September 1 and April 30 will receive an invitation to attend the spring convocation ceremonies.
-Students who expect to complete their studies (including placement) between May 1 and August 31 will receive an invitation to attend the fall convocation ceremonies.
+Students who will complete their studies (including placement) by April 30, 2026, will receive an invitation to attend the spring convocation ceremonies.
+Students who will complete their studies after this deadline will receive an invitation to attend the 2027 convocation ceremonies.
 These timelines are essential for preparing materials such as diploma printing, booklet design, and ceremony venue reservations, etc.

 Hearst and Kapuskasing